hba0002/Cross-Spectral-Iris-VIS-NIR/Readme.md

 Ensure the config variable is set to the correct arguments, change these arguments to run in your own system:

+- Linux - True if running on Linux system, False if running on Windows
 - modality - 'cropped' if using 256x256 iris images, 'normalized' if using 64x512 normalized iris images
 - VIS_folder/NIR_folder - locations for each dataset relative to base directory
 - checkpt_load - where the model checkpoint will be loaded from